Dual-threat quarterback: Early history of dual-threats (1950s–70s)

-In the 1950s, Tobin Rote was a rare example of a dual-threat quarterback; he led the Green Bay Packers in rushing in three seasons, and retired with 3,128 yards.
+In the 1950s, Tobin Rote was a rare example of a dual-threat quarterback; he led the Green Bay Packers in rushing in three seasons, and retired with 3,128 rushing yards.

-The next decade, however, saw Fran Tarkenton influence the game in both passing and running aspects.
+The next decade saw Fran Tarkenton influence the game in both passing and running aspects.
 Tarkenton writes, "When I began my NFL career in 1961, I was a freak.
 The reason was simple: I played quarterback and I ran.
 There were no designed runs in our playbook, but I would scramble out of the pocket when a play broke down."
-Tarkenton adds by describing the reaction to his scrambling at the time, "It was not a skill set that was embraced.
-Plenty of people mocked it, and the rest wrote it off."
+Tarkenton described scrambling as "not a skill set that was embraced", stating "plenty of people mocked it, and the rest wrote it off."
 At the time of his retirement, Tarkenton was the all-time leader in rushing yards by a quarterback, with 3,674.

-Roger Staubach, quarterback of the Dallas Cowboys from 1969–1979, was another early dual-threat quarterback; in 2012, Bleacher Report placed him sixth on their list of the greatest dual-threats of all-time.
+Roger Staubach, quarterback of the Dallas Cowboys from 1969–1979, was another early dual-threat quarterback; in 2012, Bleacher Report placed him sixth on their list of the greatest dual-threats of all time.
 The website noted Staubach "would run, juke, dive or underhand toss the ball in almost any situation."

-Greg Landry was also cited as a dual-threat during the 1970s.
-Following his 1971 season with the Detroit Lions—in which he became the first quarterback to pass for over 2,000 yards and rush for over 500 yards in the same season—Sports Illustrated asserted that Landry's ability to both pass and run with the football gave the Lions "the pro offense of the future."
+Greg Landry was also cited as a dual-threat during the 1970s, a decade in which "quarterbacks were predominantly drop-back passers with little mobility".
+Playing for the Detroit Lions in 1971, Landry became the first quarterback to pass for over 2,000 yards and rush for over 500 yards in the same season, leading Sports Illustrated to assert that Landry's ability to both pass and run with the football gave the Lions "the pro offense of the future."
 Landry replicated the feat in 1972.
 The Lions' head coach Joe Schmidt "installed option plays—the heart of the old split-T formation, the granddaddy of the Wishbone—to take advantage of Landry's running ability."
 This allowed Landry to run on designed plays, in contrast to the scrambling nature displayed by Tarkenton and Staubach.